 Next: This retail giant used to be on top of the world.

 Online retailers like Amazon are killing business for many retailers, including this struggling company.
-According to Forbes, Kmart has closed more than 200 stores in 2017, with plans to close an additional 150 before the year’s end.
+According to an August 2017 article in Forbes, Kmart had closed more than 200 stores, with plans to close an additional 150 before the end of 2017.
 The company, which reported a second-quarter loss of $251 million in sales, had nearly 3,400 stores in 2007.
 Now it’s focusing on opening smaller stores with specialties in addition to its 1,400 leftover retail locations.

 It’s no secret that the big department stores are hit hardest during the retail apocalypse.
 Macy’s is closing stores and laying off employees as a result of ongoing profit misfortunes.
 The Wall Street Journal even reported Macy’s fielded an offer from Hudson’s Bay about a takeover.

 But Macy’s won’t go down without a fight.
-It’s plowing forward, luring wayward customers back into stores with a new loyalty program allowing shoppers to accumulate points and other discounts depending on how much they spend.
+It’s plowing forward, luring wayward customers back into stores with a new, simplified loyalty program allowing shoppers to accumulate points and other discounts depending on how much they spend.